Get $399 worth of free accessories with every mattress purchase.

 Finally, the weight of a mattress is a factor to consider when shopping.
 If you like rearranging your bedroom or know you’re going to move in the near future, you want to make sure you purchase a mattress you can lift.

 The Nectar brand offers two all-foam mattresses for sleepers that prefer the close-conforming feel of memory foam.
-DreamCloud sells one mattress, which is constructed with foam comfort layers and a pocketed coil support core.
+DreamCloud sells two hybrid mattresses, each one constructed with a memory foam comfort layer and a pocketed coil support core.